-What is the population of South Korea/What is the population of the Republic of Korea?
+What is the population of Korea – South Korea/Republic of Korea

 The Republic of Korea, more commonly known as South Korea, has a population of around 51.8 million as of 2022.
 This means that in a unified Korea the ROK would have about 2/3rds of the total population of the combined country.

 To read more about what a unified Korea might look like click here.

 To see what the unified flag of Korea might look like click here.

 What is the Korean population AKA One Unified Korea

 This gives us two metrics in calculated the population of Korea.
 Part one would be what is the population of Greater Korea, with the second being what is the population of ethnic Koreans in the world.

 What is the population of unified Korea?
 For this we add the population of North Korea (26.5 million including those in Japan) to the population of south Korea (51.8 million) this gives us 78.3 million.
 Therefore the population of Korea is 78.3 million, at least in pur geographic terms.

 Whether or not the two populations plus overseas citizens should be counted as a whole is not a question for us to answer, but should attempts at reunification ever come to fruition, who knows?